 Lorraine is also a Council Member of Birmingham Chamber of Commerce and a Birmingham Common Purpose Advisory Group member.

 Matthew is a conservation architect and leads Donald Insall Associates Birmingham studio.
-Matt is been a member of our Planning Committee and will be taking over as Chair of the Planning Committee in the coming months.
+Matt has been a member of our Planning Committee for seveal years and recently became Chair.

 Tony is General Manager of Touchwood Solihull.
 A southerner by birth, Tony is passionate about his adopted City and proud to be part it’s continued growth and success.